 While not very well known for destination weddings, the German Alps are home to some of the most picturesque scenery in Europe and well worth visiting.

-Why You Should Elope in the German Alps: What we love about Germany is the variety of the area.
+Why You Should Elope in the German Alps: What I love about Germany is the variety of the area.
 The charming towns are painted colorfully, beer festivals are abundant, and it’s not uncommon to look out your window and see paragliders sailing through the air.
-The German Alps are an attractive wedding location and also home to some of our favorite alpine lakes.
+The German Alps are an attractive wedding location and also home to some of my favorite alpine lakes.
 If you want a cozy wedding, the German Alps is the perfect place.

 Cost: $$ Prices are similar to Austria.
 Lodging is one of the bigger expenses.